catamphetamine/anychan/docs/4chan.org/API.md

 	"md5": "knN3NBdljasl085ylrpzfQ==", // Attachment file MD5 (24 character, packed base64 MD5 hash).

 	// (optional)
-	"filedeleted": ?, // I guess it's `1` if the attachment file was deleted, and is missing otherwise.
+	"filedeleted": 1, // Will be `1` if the attachment file was deleted.
+Seems that if `filedeleted` is `1` then all other attachment-related properties will be absent.

 	// (optional)
-	"spoiler": ?, // Didn't see such a property in API response.
+	"spoiler": 1, // If `1` then it means that the attachment should be covered with a spoiler image.

+	// (optional)
+	// `4chan.org` smaller copies of images (limited to 1024x1024) for mobile users.
+	// These images are in the same location as usual but the filename ends with "m".
+	// `m_img` parameter indicates that this smaller image is available.
+	"m_img": 1
 }
 ```